Polish senator sues party leader over surveillance remarks

 Brejza called the decision to summon his father “revenge targeting the family" for the lawsuit and for revealing "crimes related to illegal surveillance of the opposition.”
 He spoke Monday at a news conference in parliament alongside his wife, Dorota Brejza, who is also his lawyer.

-Ryszard Brejza, the mayor of Inowroclaw, a city in central Poland, said he was delivered a letter informing him that he must appear for questioning as a suspect but was not informed of what the case involves.
+Ryszard Brejza, the mayor of Inowroclaw, a city in central Poland, said he was delivered a letter informing him that he must appear for questioning as a suspect but wasn't informed of what the case involves.

 “I feel a little like the character from the Franz Kafka novel ‘The Trial.’
 I don't know what this concerns.
 I can only guess," he told the news station TVN24.